Shaping Sparse Rewards in Reinforcement Learning: A Semi-supervised Approach: Experiment Result

-The experiments aim to validate whether the SSRS using semi-supervised learning is more efficient in reward shaping than the self-supervised method, thereby improving the best score achieved by the agent in both the Atari game environment \citep{bellemare13arcade} and the robotics manipulation environment \citep{Plappert2018MultiGoalRL} (see Figure~\ref{fig:render}). {To demonstrate the superiority of double entropy data augmentation over other data augmentation methods in non-visual observation tasks, we use Random Access Memory (RAM) as the observation.} Additionally, ablation experiments are conducted to demonstrate the importance of monotonicity constraints in the application of SSL techniques.
+The experiments aim to validate whether the SSRS using semi-supervised learning is more efficient in reward shaping than the self-supervised method, thereby improving the best score achieved by the agent in both the Atari game environment \cite{bellemare13arcade} and the robotic manipulation environment \cite{Plappert2018MultiGoalRL}. {To demonstrate the superiority of entropy augmentation over other data augmentation methods in non-visual observation tasks, we use Random Access Memory (RAM) as the observation.} Additionally, ablation experiments are conducted to demonstrate the importance of monotonicity constraints.
 We will analyze the characteristics of the trajectory space through experiments to provide insights into the underlying reasons of such improvement.

 \textbf{Experimental Setup.} RAM observation refers to a representation of the Atari RL environments' internal state directly from its Random Access Memory, typically 128 bytes of RAM (\textit{i.e.}, a vector of 128 integers, each in the range [0, 255]).
-The implementation for this experiment is based on the Tianshou RL library \citep{tianshou}. {Across three experimental seeds, a maximum of 2000 transition samples per episode are collected and appended to the buffer $\mathcal{D}$, a buffer with a capacity of 30k transitions.
-The maximum test score achieved from the start of training up to the current epoch, along with its variance across different experimental seeds, is recorded and plotted in the figures throughout this section.} Some of the hyperparameter settings are as Table~4 in Appendix, which are determined based on preliminary hyperparameter tuning results, and consistent hyperparameter settings are used in both the Robotics and Atari experiments.
+The implementation for this experiment is based on the Tianshou RL library \cite{tianshou}. {Across experimental seeds, a maximum of 10000 transition samples per episode are collected and appended to the buffer $\mathcal{D}$, a buffer with a capacity of 30k transitions. }